IBTechRaj/End-Times/README.md

 # End-Times
-This website is built by me on my own interest.
-The purpose is to tell the world about the prophesies in the Bible that are fulfilled until now, and happening at present, and are about to happen soon
+This site tells about the prophecies in the Bible that have been fulfilled until now, that are happening at the present, and that are about to happen soon.

 # Technologies